vertigo71/no_solo_padel/scripts/README.txt

     in Programming in Drive

-to copy all elements from prod to stage execute:
+> to copy all elements from prod to stage execute:

     node copy-firestore.js

-to update version in firestore execute:
+> to update version in firestore execute:
     node update-version.js <flavor> <version>

-to create players field in results execute:
+> to create players field in results execute:
     node create-players-field-in-results.js <flavor>

+> to export all SetResults to CSV execute:
+    node exportResultsToCsv.js <flavor> <filename>
+    Attention: requires  json2csv
+        npm install json2csv